 Approximately half of Malvern’s Sixth Form pupils take A levels.
-Pupils at Malvern College choosing A Levels will study three subjects throughout their two years in the Sixth Form, with all public examinations being taken at the end of the two year linear A Level course.
-In addition, most will choose an enrichment course such as the Extended Project Qualification or a language acquisition course.
-The academic years 2015-16 and 2016-17 will be a transitional period because the government's A level reforms are being phased in over three years.
-In the period up to June 2017, pupils will continue to sit AS examinations at the end of the Lower Sixth in a limited number of subjects.
+Pupils at Malvern College choosing A Levels will study either three subjects or four subjects throughout their two years in the Sixth Form, with all public examinations being taken at the end of the two year linear A level course.
+In addition, most will choose an enrichment course such as the Extended Project Qualification or a language acquisition course.”
+As the transition is now complete and many of our pupils do sit four subjects at A level.

 Malvern offers a wide range of A level subjects and pupils may choose either to specialise in a particular area such as sciences for those wishing to become, for example, doctors or engineers, or offer a broad spread of subjects in the case of pupils who may not be sure what they wish to study in higher education.